The subject at Selwyn

 Qualities we are looking for

 The vital requirements for a successful ASNC student are interest, enthusiasm, commitment, and ability.
-A student must be eager to get immersed in unfamiliar knowledge, to read widely in the subject, and take pleasure in bringing the material under control; he or she might wish to develop an expertise in a particular combination of ASNC subjects, for example by choosing mainly Germanic languages and literatures and history, or mainly Celtic ones, but any mix of subjects will, it is hoped, lead to a rewarding experience.
+A student must be eager to get immersed in unfamiliar knowledge, to read widely in the subject, and take pleasure in bringing the material under control; they might wish to develop an expertise in a particular combination of ASNC subjects, for example by choosing mainly Germanic languages and literatures and history, or mainly Celtic ones, but any mix of subjects will, it is hoped, lead to a rewarding experience.
 The ASNC course is intended to satisfy a general interest in the medieval world, and at the same time to provide a varied and rigorous intellectual training.
 ASNC students have gone on to a wide variety of professions, including teaching, publishing, banking, museums and library work, journalism, Law and the Civil Service.

 Subject requirements